niess/mulder/docs/source/interface.rst

       .. note::

-         The composite density depends on the components' mass fractions.
+         The composite density depends on the mass fractions of its constitutive materials.

 ----